 2. Black Isle Brewery

-Started in 1998, the Black Isle Brewery has become one of Britain’s more well known organic breweries.
-They have the capacity to brew up to 10,000 litres of beer a day, and they ship their beer all over the world.
+Started in 1998, the Black Isle Brewery has become one of Britain’s better known organic breweries, and ships its beer all over the world.

-We can definitely recommend doing so, it’s a fantastic beer and they have flavour options to suit pretty much all palates.
+Either way, their beer is well worth seeking out, with options to suit most palates.
 We particularly enjoyed the Oatmeal Stout, which has a lovely dark colour and an almost chocolatey flavour.

 3. The Clootie Well